Why to Honeymoon in Alaska

-As a romantic honeymoon destination, Alaska delivers.
+As an amazing romantic honeymoon destination, Alaska delivers.
 No matter where you go, you'll discover awe-inspiring landscapes and adventures that anyone can enjoy.
-You'll also find world-class cuisine and amazing accommodations, whether your idea of romantic is glamping in yurts, to rustic lodges and high-end resorts.
+You'll also find world-class cuisine and amazing accommodations, whether your idea of romantic is glamping in yurts or high-end wilderness lodges.
 Your honeymoon is the time to get away from it all and simply enjoy being with your spouse.
-Immerse yourself in Alaska, one of the few places where words don’t adequately describe what you see and feel.
-Oh yeah - isn’t that what love is?
+So immerse yourself in Alaska, one of the few places where words don’t adequately describe what you see and feel.
+After all, isn’t that what love is?

 You probably plan your honeymoon around your wedding date, and not the other way around.
-However, timing is something to consider if you’re thinking of an Alaska honeymoon.
+However, timing is something to consider if you’re thinking of a honeymoon in Alaska

-Alaska has two main travel seasons, both attractive to honeymooners.
-Summer (May–September) is the peak season, when visitors take advantage of hours and hours of daylight, greater accessibility for hiking and visiting national parks, cruising near glaciers, cozying up in a private wilderness chalet, and seeing wildlife.
-Winter (mid-November–March) has its definite benefits, though.
+Alaska has two main travel seasons, and both are perfect for honeymooners.
+Summer (May–September) is the peak season, when visitors take advantage of many hours of daylight, greater accessibility to hiking and national parks, cruising near glaciers, cozying up in a private wilderness chalet, and seeing wildlife.
+Winter (mid-November–March) also has benefits.
 Imagine snuggling in a clear-roofed igloo with the northern lights dancing outside your window, or soaking in the hot springs beneath the lights!
 Or how about an invigorating day on the slopes at Alyeska ski resort in the charming alpine community of Girdwood?
 Whichever you choose, you'll find some real Alaska magic.

 Planning the Perfect Alaskan Honeymoon

-Clearly there are many ways to spend your time in Alaska, but what will it cost?
-That varies depending on the activities you take in and the type of lodging you select.
-The typical 7-day Alaska vacation with popular excursions runs about $3,000 per person, not including your travel to the state.
+The price can vary dramatically, depending on the activities you opt for and the type of lodging you select.
+However, a typical 7-day Alaska vacation with popular excursions runs about $3,000 per person, not including your travel to the state.
 Check out our Alaska trip cost calculator here.

-Getting here is pretty easy, with direct flights from places like Chicago (6 hours), Dallas (under 7 hours), Las Vegas (5.5 hours), Minneapolis (under 6 hours), San Francisco (under 5 hours) and Seattle (3.2 hours).
+Fortunately, getting to Alaska is pretty easy, with direct flights from places like Chicago (6 hours), Dallas (under 7 hours), Las Vegas (5.5 hours), Minneapolis (under 6 hours), San Francisco (under 5 hours), and Seattle (3 hours).

-- Work with a local itinerary expert at no extra cost to get a solidified quote based on the exact destinations, lodging, transportation and excursions on your dream list.
+- Work with a local itinerary expert at no extra cost to get a solidified quote based on the exact destinations, lodging, transportation, and excursions on your wish list.

-- Think seriously about a minimum of 10 days to 2 weeks in state.
-This allows for flexibility in scheduling and time to see more of the state – which is bigger than you might imagine!
+- Think seriously about spending a minimum of 10 days to 2 weeks in Alaska.
+This allows for flexibility in scheduling and time to see more of the state...which is bigger than you might imagine!

 - Finally, don’t let cost or distance be your deciding factor!
-Alaska is a one-of-a-kind honeymoon spot with incredible opportunities for exploring a pristine wilderness, seeing wildlife and treasuring alone time with your new spouse.
-If this sounds enticing, there are ways to make it fit into your schedule and your budget.
+Alaska is a one-of-a-kind honeymoon spot, with incredible opportunities for exploring a pristine wilderness, seeing wildlife, and treasuring alone time with your new spouse.
+If this sounds enticing, there are ways to make it fit into your schedule and budget.